 Dr. Aileen O'Donoghue will describe the stars and constellations of the skies from April to September, giving pointers on how to find them.
 Among and beyond the summer stars are nebulae, exoplanets and galaxies recently imaged by the James Webb Space Telescope and enriching our understanding of the cosmos.
 She’ll also describe the planets with Venus high in the evening sky through July, Mercury making two evening and one morning apparitions, Mars moving toward the evening horizon through the summer and fall, and Saturn and Jupiter making their ways back into the evening skies for fall.

 Dr. Aileen O'Donoghue is the Henry Priest Professor of Physics at St. Lawrence University, and a member of the Adirondack Sky Center & Observatory board of directors.

 Thursday, April 6th, 2023 at 7:00 pm via Zoom

-Please register for this Zoom talk using the button below.
+Please register for this free Zoom talk using the button below.
 You will receive an email containing a link to the presentation that is unique to you and should not be shared with others.